Flosecret/flosecret/README.md

-# flosecret
+# FLO Shared Secret

-This app lets you save encrypted secret in the FLO blockchain and produces a number of keys that must be combined to be able to decrypt the secret.
+This app allows you to encrypt, store, and decode a secret on the FLO Blockchain.

+In cryptographic terms, a "shared secret" is a secure piece of data known only to a trusted group of individuals.
+The secret can be a password, a passphrase, a large number, or a collection of randomly chosen bytes.
+The secret is encrypted by splitting it into a set number of keyshares ("n") that can distributed to a group of keyholders ("m").
+The keyholders can then recombine the keyshares to decrypt the secret.

+Built using Shamir's Secret Sharing algorithm, this app stores the encrypted secret on the FLO Blockchain and splits it into keyshares which can be distributed and recombined to decrypt the secret.
+The secret can be as large as 1040 bytes.
+Once stored to the FLO Blockchain, the secret cannot be altered and it is accessible from anywhere.

 ## Install